 When describing those constellations that can be seen along the Milky Way, it is important to realize that we are referring to those constellations that can be seen by Earthbound observers looking in the direction of the Milky Way Galaxy.
-It is important to make this distinction, because otherwise we would say that all the stars and 88 recognized constellations we can see with the naked eye are contained within our own galaxy, and are therefore a part of our own Milky Way.
+It is important to make this distinction because otherwise, we would say that all the stars and 88 recognized constellations we can see with the naked eye are contained within our own galaxy, and are therefore a part of our own Milky Way.

-Of course, a telescope will allow more stars to become visible, but without the use of accessories the naked eye can only see those stars of magnitude 6.5 and brighter.
+Of course, a telescope will allow more stars to become visible, but without the use of accessories, the naked eye can only see those stars of magnitude 6.5 and brighter.
 In fact, the Yale Bright Star Catalogue lists 9,096 stars that can be seen unaided, and since only half the celestial sphere is visible to us at any one time, stargazers can therefore only expect to see a maximum of 4,548 stars under optimal viewing conditions.

-Milky Way Constellations Visible from Earth
+Milky Way constellations visible from Earth

 The rotational Galactic Center of the Milky Way lies in the direction of Sagittarius, with the glowing band of hazy light then stretching all the way across to its anticenter in Auriga, before returning back to Sagittarius.
 From Earth, stargazers can see 30 constellations contained in this region of sky, some of which only faintly touch the region.